André Savignon

 André Savignon (1 January 1878 – 10 January 1947) was a French author.

 Life

 Savignon was born to (Eugène) Michel Savignon and (Louise) Isabelle Varanguien de Villepin in Tarbes, Hautes-Pyrénées.
 He married Marie-Josèphe Monzelun on 29 July 1902 in Paris.
 Between 1908 and 1914 he made numerous trips to England, particularly to Plymouth.

-After World War I, he moved to St Malo (Ille et Vilaine, France).
+After World War I, Savignon moved to St Malo (Ille et Vilaine, France).
 On 27 September 1919 he married Berthe Desgranges at Ambérac (Charentes, France).

-He left no descendants from either of his marriages.
+Savignon left no descendants from either of his marriages.

 Career

-A writer, he won the Prix Goncourt in 1912 with his novel Les filles de la pluie, describing the daily life in Ouessant Island.
+A writer, Savignon won the Prix Goncourt in 1912 with his novel Les filles de la pluie, describing the daily life in Ouessant Island.
 His other books include: